Unlocking the potential of Composable Architecture with content modeling

 The “General content” content type is pure content.
 There are no display or visual properties associated with it.

 The “Region” type controls the layout and properties of the content nested within it.
-We have included properties like text alignment and background colour for simplicity.
+We have included properties like text alignment and background color for simplicity.
 But the options field can provide a fuller range of functionality.
 Due to it being a key-value pair, the editor could define options like

 - Template: Hero, carousel, and FAQ could all be values for that option